- In the News

 Fish Talk in the News – Tuesday, February 9

-NEFMC recommended a 460 mt ABC for witch flounder, also known as grey sole, for the 2016-2018.
+Witch flounder, also known as grey sole, is one of the overfished stocks in New England.
 Image via NOAA.

 - The New England Fishery Management Council released its January/February 2016 Council Report.
 The report includes information on the recommended 460 mt ABC for witch flounder, steps the Council is taking to address concerns about at-sea monitoring, and Amendment 8 to the Atlantic Herring Fishery Management Plan.

 - NOAA announced that it will modify how it implements observers on lobster vessels in the region.
 The program previously only included multi-species permit holders, but will now encompass all federally permitted lobster holders.
 Local congressional delegates, who sent a letter to NOAA on the issue last summer, as well as the Massachusetts Lobstermen’s Association are happy with the announcement.

 - The Atlantic State Marine Fisheries Commission approved Amendment 3 to the interstate Atlantic Herring Fishery Management Plan.
 The Amendment combines previous amendments and management decisions regarding spawning closures, the fixed gear set-aside program, and an empty fish hold provision.
 The empty fish hold provision requires fish holds to be empty at the beginning of each trip to reduce waste and “encourage harvest based on market demand.”